chyvail/Cli-Project/README.md

 - **Python 3.x**: Python is a high-level, general-purpose programming language.

+## Entity Relationship Diagram

+The ERD diagram was built using `dbdiagram.io` and can be seen through this [link](https://dbdiagram.io/d/Simple-WareHouse-Inventory-System-657c1ef656d8064ca016b86f)

 ## Setup Instructions

 1. Clone the repository to your local machine: